CapnSpellcheck/cmp-animatedcounter/README.md

     }
 }
 ```
+You need to set these 2 environment variables or create a `gradle.properties` in `~/.gradle/gradle.properties`.
 Note: you can change the names of the environment variables as you wish.
 Your whole `dependencyResolutionManagement` might look like this:
 ```
 dependencyResolutionManagement {